leios/gpu-handbook/src/content/abstractions.md

 If `GPUBackend.functional()` returns `false`, then there is something wrong with the configuration.
 That is absolutely no problem for the purposes of this text, as you can simply use parallel CPU execution instead of the GPU; however, it might be worth googling around to try to figure out why your GPU is not working (and maybe even create an issue on github for the appropriate package if you feel your GPU *should* be supported, but isn't).

+Also note that there could have been any number of things that could have gone wrong during this installation process.
+If the steps above did not work for you, then it is important to search around for a solution.
+If you can't find a solution, then it's a good idea to reach out to the Julia slack community (there is a `#gpu` for this kind of thing) or the Julia Discourse.
+If neither of those resources are helpful, then it might be worth creating an issue for your specific GPU backend.

 !!! tip "But what if I don't know my hardware?"
     In this case, just install all the packages and test them all.